Mercerenies/latitude/docs/spec/ii_standard_library/symbol.md

 ### `Symbol gensymOf (prefix).`

-Returns a new uninterned symbol, like `gensym`.
+Returns a new generated symbol, like `gensym`.
 The name of the generated symbol shall begin with `~`, followed by the prefix, followed by an arbitrary numeral.
 The prefix value must be a string.